automl/SMAC3/doc/quickstart.rst

    :pyobject: svm_from_cfg
    :lineno-match:

-We register the function to a Target Algorithm Evaluator, which communicates between the function to be optimized and *SMAC* by calling the function with the desired configuration and interpreting the output (in this case, simply the score).
+We register the function to a Target Algorithm Evaluator (TAE_), which communicates between the function to be optimized and *SMAC* by calling the function with the desired configuration and interpreting the output (in this case, simply the score).
 We also call the function to get the default-value.

 .. literalinclude:: ../examples/svm.py
-   :lines: 105-111
+   :lines: 98-104
    :lineno-match:

 We need a Scenario-object to configure the optimization-process.